Pay Range: $19.50 per hour or higher depending on education and experience

 Position Summary: Within the Office of Sponsored Programs (OSP), and under the supervision of the Assistant Director for Sponsored Programs Operations, the Assistant Sponsored Programs Administrator (ASPA) is a training-level position under the University of Idaho's proposal submission and grants and contracts management units (Pre and Post award units).
-This position supports University faculty and staff to create proposals to external agencies and to manage funding received for projects in research, instruction, and public service/other.
-The Office of Sponsored Programs is responsible for ensuring the responsible stewardship of research funding, and overseeing the submission of proposals by reviewing those proposals to ensure compliance with federal, State, University and sponsor regulations and guidelines.
+This position supports University faculty and staff to create proposals to external agencies and to manage funding received for projects in research, instruction, and other sponsored activity.
+The Office of Sponsored Programs is responsible for ensuring the responsible stewardship of research funding and overseeing the submission of proposals by reviewing those proposals to ensure compliance with federal, State, University and sponsor regulations and guidelines.

 Open Until Filled: Yes

 Special Instructions: First consideration of applicants will be June 11, 2021.
 Two Assistant Sponsored Programs Administrators will be hired.

 Background Check: Applicants who are selected as final possible candidates must be able to pass a criminal background check.